 Free wifi is available throughout both terminals.
 The network name is Nice Airport Free Wifi.
 You’ll need to sign in, after which you’re free to use the service as long as you want.

 Now that the tramline has extended to Nice Port, the two express buses from the airport into the city center (Buses #98 and #99) are no longer running.
 To get to the Port, take tram line 2 to the end.
 To get to Gare Nice Ville/Gare SNCF, also take tram line 2 from the airport and then transfer to tram line 1 at the Avenue Jean Medecin stop.

 The N100 bus runs from Terminal 1, Platform 3 to Nice Port a few times a night on Thursdays, Fridays, Saturdays, and holiday eves.
 Note that the N100 does not go to Terminal 2, so you would need to catch the shuttle to Terminal 1 if this is the bus you want to catch.

 For reasons that make no sense to most people, the N100 buses do not display the number N100 on the front and when you get on board, you’ll likely see the route map for an entirely unrelated bus line.
 Confirm with the driver if you’re unsure if you’re on the correct bus.
 And know in advance where you want to get off as there will be no list of stops available to you after you get onboard.

-The English website for the public bus system in Nice is Lignes d’Azur.
-To double-check the bus schedules, click the Timetables link in the top right corner, then enter 98 or 99 in the field that says Numéro ou nom de la ligne.
+The English website for the public metro system in Nice is Lignes d’Azur.
+To double-check the tram and bus schedules, click the Timetables link in the top right corner, then enter the bus or tram line in the field that says Numéro ou nom de la ligne.

 The rate from the airport into Nice center is FIXED at 32 euros, which includes your luggage.
 You can confirm this yourself by referring to the Nice Airport website.
 If you’re planning to take a taxi, ask in advance what the fare will be.
 Walk away if the driver’s price is higher than 32 euros.